ravexina/ffmpeg-metadata-chapter-generator/README.md

 # ffmpeg-metadata-chapter-generator
-A Python script that generates an FFmpeg metadata file to add chapters to MP4 files.
+A Python script that generates an FFmpeg metadata file to add chapters to video (MP4/webm/...) files.

 Usage: